 Current SMTD students are eligible to apply.
 Student ventures should be currently active in at least their second consecutive year of activity.
-Past Eligible Fund recipients and EXCELerator Fellows not currently in the Winter 2019 incubator cycle are eligible for consideration.
-Please direct questions concerning eligibility to firstname.lastname@example.org
+Past Enterprise Fund recipients and EXCELerator Fellows not currently in the Winter 2022 incubator cycle are eligible for consideration.
+Please direct other questions concerning eligibility to firstname.lastname@example.org

-All applications should describe the venture, its mission, and recent activities and address the award criteria below.
-The complete application, including all listed components (below), must be submitted via email to email@example.com by March 8, 2019.
+Narrative – your 1,000-word (roughly four pages), should describe the venture, its mission, and recent activities and address the award criteria below.

 Artistic excellence: What is the venture’s mission and how does it pursue artistic excellence?

 Innovation: What component(s) of this venture stand out as innovative, entrepreneurial, and/or disruptive?
 This could include both social impact and/or distinctive approaches to creative arts expression.
-What is it doing (or how is doing it) that others are not?
+What is it doing that others are not (or how is it distinctive)?

 Professional development: Does this venture provide significant professional development and growth potential for students?
 How so?